 Team Aiguille bases their schedule on two different climbing seasons: Our fall season, starting in September, is our Bouldering Season which features only bouldering (climbing short routes without a rope).
 Spring season begins in January and is our Sport Climbing Season which includes top-rope and lead climbing.
 The levels of competition occur in the following order: Local, Regional, Divisional, National and World.

 USA Climbing is the national governing body of competition climbing in the United States whose mission is to ensure the success and growth of the sport of climbing.

 The Student membership begins at $50.00 a Month

 $75 a month with your child's gym membership

 One time $50.00 fee each yearly season for your 2 Team Shirts and Jacket

 USAC Dues - $95.00 for the season, paid directly to USA Climbing (in order to continue to the Divisional and National competition level, you must be a USAC Competitor Member.
-Otherwise, competitors must pay an additional $10.00 at any USAC competition.
-To register, visit www.usaclimbing.org.
-Competition Fees - Usually range $25.00-$50.00 per local competition, depending what gym the competition is held at, and $50.00-$90.00 for regional and divisional competitions.
+Otherwise competitors must pay an additional $10.00 at any USAC competition.
+To register visit www.usaclimbing.org.
+Competition Fees range between $25.00-$50.00 per local competition, and $50.00-$90.00 for regional and divisional competitions.

 Brett is Team Manager and a father of his own two climbers at Aiguille.
 As coaches throughout his life inspired him, Brett wanted to produce better and stronger climbers and prepare his kids with important life lessons, such as overcoming adversity and achieving goals.
 Brett enjoys challenging himself and enjoying the community of climbers both outdoors and at Aiguille.